• Menu

 • Increased emotional stability

-• Increased ability to adapt to change
+• Better ability to adapt to change

 • Improved self-confidence and self-esteem